 \subsection{RQ3: Stealthiness}

-In this research question, we evaluate whether the hijacking attack is stealthy.
-Our high-level evaluation method is to compare adversarial hijacking, i.e., the behavior of the victim vehicle under the attack of \sys, with benign driving, i.e., the behavior of the victim vehicle if it is planned to follow the adversarial route.
-The closer adversarial hijacking is to benign driving, the stealthier the hijacking attack is.
-The reason is that one may think that the victim vehicle is programmed to follow the adversarial route instead of being hijacked by \sys.
-More specifically, we use two types of metrics: (i) trajectory smoothness and unsafe driving behaviors along the trajectory, and (ii) the number of safety rule violations.
+For RQ3, we evaluate the stealthiness of the hijacking attack.
+Our evaluation compares the vehicle behavior of the victim under \sys with benign driving behavior, where the victim is intentionally routed along the same adversarial route.
+The closer the hijacked behavior is to this benign baseline, the stealthier the attack appears since an observer may interpret the victim's motion as a normal route following rather than adversarial manipulation.
+Specifically, we evaluate stealthiness using two categories of metrics: (i) trajectory smoothness and unsafe driving behaviors along the route, and (ii) the number of traffic-rule violations.

-Table~\ref{tab:trajectory} shows the average number and the value range of the trajectory curvature, number of hard brakes, and number of steer reversals.
-The high-level observation is that all metrics of adversarial hijacking are lower than those of benign driving, and the value range of adversarial hijacking is a superset of that of benign driving.
-Now, let us look at each factor individually.
-First, the curvature of adversarial hijacking is low because \sys directs the victim to follow an adversarial route with a low curvature in general.
-Second, the number of hard brakes is small because there is another adversarial vehicle in front of the victim, which tries to maintain a constant distance.
-Therefore, there is no need for frequent hard brakes during driving.
-Lastly, the number of steer reversals is also small because of the nature of the designed adversarial routes and the hijacking algorithm of \sys, which tries to avoid steer reversals as they are hard to manipulate.
+Table~\ref{tab:trajectory} reports the average values and ranges for trajectory curvature, hard braking events, and steering reversals.
+Overall, adversarial hijacking runs exhibit values that are comparable to, and in several cases lower than, those observed during benign driving.
+This suggests that \sys does not introduce obvious instability or abnormal maneuvering.
+Looking at each metric individually, the curvature of the trajectory remains low because \sys guides the victim along adversarial routes that are generally smooth.
+The number of hard brakes is also small because the adversarial vehicle drives in front of the victim and attempts to maintain a stable following distance, reducing the need for sudden deceleration.
+Similarly, the number of steering reversals remains low because adversarial routes and the \sys control strategy are designed to avoid abrupt changes in steering direction, which are more difficult to reliably manipulate.